 4. Healthy Bolognese

-Healthy Bolognese is other mince recipes that consists of lean pork mince, fennel, and other spices.
-Lovers of pork should consider the dish since its affordable and the ingredients are locally available.
-The meal has a nutritional value of 17g Kcal, 1g sugar, and 12g fat contents per servings.
+Healthy Bolognese is another mince recipe that consists of lean pork mince, fennel, and other spices.
+Lovers of pork should consider the dish since it's affordable and the ingredients are locally available.
+The meal has a nutritional value of 17g Kcal, 1g sugar, and 12g fat contents per serving.

 - 200g of pork mince (lean)